kaymicha/Python-Project--Vancouver-Airbnb-Listings/README.md

 The purpose of this project was to conduct an exploratory visual analysis to investigate the impact of listing variables such as neighbourhood, room type, minimum night stays and more on the availability and reviews of Airbnb listings in Vancouver.

 ## Data
 The data used for this project was sourced from Inside Airbnb.
 The website is not affiliated or sponsored by Airbnb - it is a website that generates data using public listing information from Airbnb's official website.
-The data can be accessed here http://insideairbnb.com/get-the-data
+The data can be accessed [here](http://insideairbnb.com/get-the-data).

 ## Tools